kyeiwrk23/yandex-projects/Data Processing/README.md

 Analyzing borrowers’ risk of defaulting
+This project is to preprocess dataset for analysis that's analyzing borrowers’ risk of default.

 The project is to prepare a report for a bank’s loan division.
 You’ll need to find out if a customer’s marital status and number of children